Tapad/sbt-docker-compose/README.md

 Examples
 --------
-In the [**examples**] (examples) folder there are three different projects showing different uses for the sbt-docker-compose plugin.
+In the [**examples**] (examples) folder there are four different projects showing different uses for the sbt-docker-compose plugin.

 1) [**basic-with-tests**] (examples/basic-with-tests): This project outlines a very basic example of how to enable the plugin on a simple application that will echo back "Hello, world!".
 The examples also shows how to create a ScalaTest test case that can run against the dynamically assigned endpoints.
-From sbt run the following to compile the code, build a Docker image, and launch a Docker Compose instance.
+From sbt run the following to compile the code, build a Docker image and launch a Docker Compose instance.

     dockerComposeUp